 Frightening & Intense Scenes

-- The scenes were the violence goes to the slaves are intense and hard to watch
+- The scenes where violence directed at slaves are disturbing and hard to watch.

 Violence & Gore

 - A slave is attacked by vicious dogs.
-He screams as the dogs bite his body and bite him.
-Later in the film, there are brief but violent flashbacks to this scene.
-This can be upsetting for some viewers.
+He screams as the dogs bite him.
+Later in the film, there are brief, but violent flashbacks to this scene, this can be upsetting for some viewers.

 - In the third act, there is a massive shootout involving many men.
 This scene is ridiculously over-the-top in violence and blood.
-Countless men are shot in the heads, arms, torsos and legs, each injury accompanied by excessive blood squirts and screaming.
-The floor and wall are painted with blood and the room is littered with corpses.
+Countless men are shot in their heads, arms, torsos and legs, each injury accompanied by excessive blood squirts and screaming.
+The floor and walls are painted with blood and the room is littered with corpses.

-- Two slaves are forced to fight each other.
-They grapple, punch and kick each other.
-Eventually, one slave grabs the other slave's eyes with his thumbs (off screen), and then kills him with a hammer.
-This has to be the most intense scene in this movie, but the disturbing death is thankfully offscreen
+- Two slaves are forced to fight each other in a sport called Mandingo Fighting.
+They grapple, punch and kick each other, one gets his arm brutally snapped.
+Eventually, one slave grabs the other slave's eyes with his thumbs (offscreen), and then kills him with a hammer.
+This has to be the most brutally violent scene in the movie, but the disturbing death is thankfully offscreen.